 SGR is actively committed to diversity in recruiting, retention and advancement of all professionals and support staff.

 Among the principles that guide SGR’s approach to diversity management is our recognition that diversity management is simply the right thing to do.
-In addition, diversity not only enhances our work environment, but also gives us a competitive edge.
+Diversity not only enhances our work environment, but also gives us a competitive edge.